Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Identifying a set of ``marked'' variables with good marginals

 We can now state the main result of this section.
 The Lov\'asz local lemma ideas in the proof of Lemma~\ref{lem:marking} are standard in the literature since the work of Moitra~\cite{moitra19} but the quantities involved are adapted to our setting.

-\begin{lemma} There is a positive integer $k_0$ such that for any $k \ge k_0$ and any density $\alpha$ with $\density \le \alpha_0$ the following holds w.h.p. over the choice of the random $k$-CNF formula $\Phi = \Phi(k, n, \lfloor \alpha n\rfloor)$: \begin{enumerate} \item there exists a partial assignment of bad variables that satisfies all bad clauses; \item there exists an $r_0$-marking of $\Phi$.
-Furthermore, for any $p \in (0,1)$, such an $r_0$-marking can be computed with probability at least $1 - p$ in time $O(n \log(1/p))$. \end{enumerate} \end{lemma}
+\begin{lemma} There is a positive integer $k_0$ such that for any $k \ge k_0$ and any density $\alpha$ with $\density \le \densitydef$ the following holds w.h.p. over the choice of the random $k$-CNF formula $\Phi = \Phi(k, n, \lfloor \alpha n\rfloor)$: \begin{enumerate} \item there exists a partial assignment of bad variables that satisfies all bad clauses; \item there exists an $(r_0-\delta, r_0, r_0, 2r_0)$-marking of $\Phi$.
+Furthermore, for any $p \in (0,1)$, such an $(r_0-\delta, r_0, r_0, 2r_0)$-marking can be computed with probability at least $1 - p$ in time $O(n \log(1/p))$. \end{enumerate} \end{lemma}

-\begin{proof}[Proof of Lemma~\ref{lem:marking}] We note that for any $k \ge 4$ our density $\density \le \alpha_0 = \densitydef$ is below the threshold $c_k > 1.3836 \cdot 2^k /k$ established in~\cite[Theorem 1.3]{alan1996}.
+\begin{proof} In this proof we set $r = r_0 - \delta$.
+We note that for any $k \ge 4$ our density $\density \le \densitydef$ is below the threshold $c_k > 1.3836 \cdot 2^k /k$ established in~\cite[Theorem 1.3]{alan1996}.
 For densities below this threshold, w.h.p. over the choice of $\Phi$, there is a satisfying assignment for $\Phi$.
 When $\Phi$ is satisfiable, we claim that there is an assignment of the bad variables that satisfies all bad clauses.
-Indeed, all the variables in bad clauses are bad (Proposition~\ref{prop:bad}) and, thus, the restriction of a satisfying assignment to $\bv$ must satisfy all the bad clauses.
+Indeed, all the variables in bad clauses are bad (Proposition~\ref{prop:bad}) and, thus, the restriction of a satisfying assignment to $\bv(r)$ must satisfy all the bad clauses.
 In the rest of this proof we show that assertion~\ref{item:marking:2} also holds.